-Written in April 2010 for One Eternal Round
+Written in April 2010 for One Eternal Round:

 A few years ago, it was not uncommon for me to feel beaten down.
 As the mother of two preschool boys, it seemed like the dishes and the laundry were never done, and the house was always messy.
 My husband was in grad school and was also serving as the bishop.
 I was lonely, I was tired, and I was grouchy.
 I worried that my bad temper would have lasting negative effects on my family.
 One day, I opened my scriptures and read Alma 26.
 Though I had read this chapter many times, verses 26 and 27 had a new meaning to me, and I read them with my own interpretation: